-Applications will not be acted upon until all required documents have been received.
-Ordinarily applications for master's and specialist degrees are processed within one month of their completion.
+Applications will not be acted upon until all required documents have been received (including transcripts, letters of recommendation, application fee, and test scores as required).
+Ordinarily applications for Master's and Specialist degrees are processed within one month of their completion.
 In order to allow time for degree processing and financial aid decisions, applicants must meet the following deadlines:

-For matriculation in: Fall Spring Summer
+For matriculation in: Fall Spring Summer Applying for SLIS financial aid: Jan.

-Applying for

-SLIS financial aid: Jan.
 15 Oct.
-1 N/A

-Not applying for

-SLIS financial aid: May 15 Nov.
+1 N/A Not applying for SLIS financial aid: May 15 Nov.
 1 Mar.
 15